 What’s more, the images are organized based on their color scheme, whether it’s monochromatic, pastel, or greens.
 Visitors can’t help but to stay and look through the photos.

 There’s also a sticky side and top menu that makes it easier for you to navigate through the site, especially the galleries and featured categories.

-As a professional photographer, you need to have an online portfolio.
+As a professional photographer, an online portfolio is one thing that you absolutely need to have.
 It will boost your visibility and make it easier for potential clients to find you.